Cardiff, Illinois

 On that same Sunday morning, a crew of six men were in the mine cleaning up debris from the explosion.
 Shortly after the funerals were finished, a second mine explosion occurred.
 Five of the six men working were killed.
 Those killed were Anton Hassell, 38, who had a wife and three children; Anton Jeokoski, 23, a single man; Ulysses Alderson, 23, who left a wife and two children; Archie Wilson, 51, who had a wife and seven children; and James Hutchinson, 51, who left a widow and eight children.

 A third explosion occurred on Monday just before another crew was going to go in for repairs.
 This was the largest blast of the three, blowing out the top of the mine shaft and damaging machinery, the tower house, and the engine house.
-Company carpenter Allen Michaels was looking down the shaft when it explode and was killed.
+Company carpenter Allen Michaels was looking down the shaft when it exploded and was killed.

-Two more explosions occurred over the next couple days.
+Two more explosions occurred over the next couple of days.
 No one else was hurt.
 The toll in the five explosions was nine dead and thirteen injured.
 The cause of the explosion was never determined although it was likely due to a gas explosion.

 The mine was a total loss.
 It was estimated at a $100,000 loss by the company.
-The disaster looked like it would spell doom for Cardiff.
+The disaster looked as if it would spell doom for Cardiff.

 However, shortly after the devastating explosions the Cardiff Coal Co. announced that they would sink a new mine shaft nearby.
 Work began in April 1903 and the first coal was brought up from the new mine on Sunday, June 7, 1903.

 Within a few years, Cardiff grew even larger.
 The mine employed about 500 miners, and the population of the town was estimated to be 2,000 to 2,500 people.
 The town had two banks, two grain elevators, a soft-drink bottling plant, a candy factory and at least two dance halls.
-There were business such as clothing stores, two meat markets, two bakeries, several barber shops, a millinery shop, two livery stables, several general stores, a pharmacy, two blacksmith shops, two ice houses, and a real estate and insurance office.
+There were businesses such as clothing stores, two meat markets, two bakeries, several barber shops, a millinery shop, two livery stables, several general stores, a pharmacy, two blacksmith shops, two ice houses, and a real estate and insurance office.
 It even had an automobile dealership at the time when automobiles were just becoming available.